Avinash99b/DropHere/backend/README.md

 ## 🧪 Testing

 You can test backend endpoints using tools like Postman or curl.
-For signaling test cases, make sure the Firebase DB is connected and the frontend PeerJS instances are running.
+For signaling test cases, make sure the Postgresql DB is connected and the frontend instances are running.

 ---